-Allowance for expected loan credit losses expected credit losses on loans and advances to customers held for sale), (ii) the residual fair value adjustment on initial recognition of loans and advances to customers (including residual fair value adjustment on initial recognition on loans and advances to customers held for sale), (iii) allowance for expected credit losses for off-balance sheet exposures (financial guarantees and commitments) disclosed on the balance sheet within other liabilities and (iv) the aggregate fair value adjustment on loans and advances to customers classified and measured at FVPL.
+Allowance for expected loan credit losses comprises: (i) allowance for expected credit losses (ECL) on loans and advances to customers (including allowance for expected credit losses on loans and advances to customers held for sale), (ii) the residual fair value adjustment on initial recognition of loans and advances to customers (including residual fair value adjustment on initial recognition on loans and advances to customers held for sale), (iii) allowance for expected credit losses for off-balance sheet exposures (financial guarantees and commitments) disclosed on the balance sheet within other liabilities and (iv) the aggregate fair value adjustment on loans and advances to customers classified and measured at FVPL.

-- Cost to income ratio Cost to income ratio is calculated as the total staff costs (excluding 'Restructuring costs Voluntary Staff Exit Plan (VEP)) (on an underlying basis as reconciled in the table further below), special levy on deposits and contributions to Single Resolution Fund (SRF) and Deposit Guarantee Fund (DGF) (excluding Deferred tax credit (DTC) levy) (on an underlying basis as reconciled in the table further below), and other operating expenses (excluding 'Advisory and other restructuring costs-organic', any restructuring costs relating to NPE sales, and provisions for litigation, claims, regulatory and other matters) (on an underlying basis as reconciled in the table further below) divided by total income as per the underlying basis (as defined below). - Digitally engaged customers ratio this is the ratio of digitally engaged individual customers to the total number of individual customers.
-Digitally engaged customers are the individuals who use the digital channels of BOC PCL (mobile banking app, browser and ATMs) to perform banking transactions, as well as digital enablers such as a bank-issued card to perform online card purchases, based on an internally developed scorecard. - Gross loans Gross Loans comprises: (i) gross loans and advances to customers measured at amortised cost before the residual fair value adjustment on initial recognition (including loans and advances to customers classified as non-current assets held for sale) and (ii) loans and advances to customers classified and measured at FVPL adjusted for the aggregate fair value adjustment.
+Cost to income ratio

+Cost to income ratio is calculated as the total staff costs (excluding 'Restructuring costs - Voluntary Staff Exit Plan (VEP)) (on an underlying basis as reconciled in the table further below), special levy on deposits and contributions to Single Resolution Fund (SRF) and Deposit Guarantee Fund (DGF) (excluding Deferred tax credit (DTC) levy) (on an underlying basis as reconciled in the table further below), and other operating expenses (excluding 'Advisory and other restructuring costs-organic', any restructuring costs relating to NPE sales, and provisions for litigation, claims, regulatory and other matters) (on an underlying basis as reconciled in the table further below) divided by total income as per the underlying basis (as defined below).

+Digitally engaged customers ratio

+This is the ratio of digitally engaged individual customers to the total number of individual customers.
+Digitally engaged customers are the individuals who use the digital channels of BOC PCL (mobile banking app, browser and ATMs) to perform banking transactions, as well as digital enablers such as a bank-issued card to perform online card purchases, based on an internally developed scorecard.